developer-zebra/developer-zebra-site/src/devicetrackercloud/3-0/guide/setup/index.md

 <br>
 <br>

+## Device Requirements

+* **Operating System:**
+        * Android Oreo with GMS (non-restricted)
+* **Bluetooth** must be enabled to find devices using the visual proximity indicator.
+In some circumstances, if the client application cannot automatically enable Bluetooth (e.g. due to EMM control), then user intervention is required to turn on Bluetooth.
+* **Wi-Fi** must be enabled and connected to the network to communicate with the server.
+* **Location Services** must be enabled on all devices to find devices using the Bluetooth-based proximity indicator.
+<br><br>

+## Network Requirements

+* Refer to the document supplied by Zebra to ensure the required URLs are accessible:
+    * URL for the web portal for administrator access
+    * URL for the mobile devices to access the cloud server:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`https://[ProjectID].firebaseio.com`
+<br><br>
+where [ProjectID] is located in the server config.xml supplied.
+<br><br>

+* The client application sends device status and events to the server over HTTPS.
+Network port 443 or the appopriate URL must permitted to reach the Google Cloud Firebase platform.

 ## Create StageNow Profiles

 This section provides procedures to create StageNow Installation and Configuration profiles.
 StageNow version 4.2 or higher is required if automatically bypassing the overlay permission for Check-out.
 See [Zebra downloads](https://www.zebra.com/us/en/support-downloads/software/utilities/stagenow.html) and [StageNow](/stagenow/latest/about/) for the install file and more information.